Welcome to Pet Viewpoint

 Dogs and their Sniffers

-A few fun facts on dogs reported by The Bark Magazine (now The Wildest) in an August 2021 issue says that your canine’s sniff rate when they are actively sniffing is “140 to 200 times per minute”.
+A few fun facts on dogs reported by The Bark Magazine (The Wildest) in an August 2021 issue says that your canine’s sniff rate when they are actively sniffing is “140 to 200 times per minute”.
 Wow no wonder their sense of smell is so much stronger than ours.

 And, your furry babe does communicate mostly with body language with other dogs.
 Females will most likely greet another dog by smelling their snout while the males will usually go to the genital area.
 Females are generally known to have a stronger sense of smell than males as is the case with humans.